 • Too High Temperature: Causes the outside to set too quickly, leading to cracks as the inside continues to rise.

 • Insufficient Mixing: Uneven distribution of ingredients can cause irregular rising.
+See more on cupcake baking techniques for best practices.

 Solutions: